 The schedule in the required supplementary information provides information about the Department's general fund budget, including original and final budget, actual amounts on the budgetary basis and reconciliation to amounts reported in the statement of governmental fund revenues, expenditures, and changes in fund balance.
-Year-end commitments totaling \$240 are not reflected in the actual amounts reported under budgetary basis or the generally accepted accounting principles (GAAP) basis since they will be reappropriated in the subsequent year.
-Personal services were under budget by \$223 as a result of savings due to holding open positions while waiting for additional funding from the City which did not occur until the last month of the fiscal year.
-Contractual services were under budget by \$1,393 due mostly from appropriations for legal claims exceeding costs incurred paying claims and outside training being less than anticipated.
-Commodities were under budget by \$418 due to costs being less in minor equipment.
+Personal services were under budget by \$1,483,045 as a result of savings due to open positions.
+Contractual services were over budget by \$103,244 primarily due to risk management claims.
+Commodities were under budget by \$94,300 due to less uniform costs than anticipated.

-Over the course of the year, the Department's General Fund budget was revised, which, excluding the impact of reestablishment of encumbrances, can be briefly summarized as follows:
+Over the course of the year, the Department's General Fund budget was revised, which, excluding the impact of reappropriated encumbrances, can be briefly summarized as follows:

-- Increases to revenues and appropriations for costs related to staffing and overtime were \$2.650. - Increases to revenues and appropriations from support by the Police Foundation were \$350. - Increases to appropriations for computer equipment were \$32.
+- Increases to revenues and appropriations for costs related to staffing downtown parking control were \$145,000. - Increases to revenues and appropriations from support by the Police Foundation were \$450,000. - Increases to appropriations for wellness program were \$53,043.